 - Transportation expenses for visits to see a mentally ill dependent.
 The IRS allows this if the visits are a recommended part of treatment.

-- Transportation expenses of a nurse or other person who can give treatments required by the patient who is traveling is unable to travel alone.
+- Transportation expenses of a nurse or other person who can give treatments required by the patient who is traveling and unable to travel alone.
 This can include injections, medications and more.

 You can include the cost of special medical equipment for your car.
 This could include the cost of special hand controls or anything else installed in the car for use by a person of disability.
 You can also include the difference between the cost of a regular car and a car specially designed to hold a wheelchair.

 You can also deduct the costs of operating your vehicle for health care, which we’ll dive into below.